wltechblog/gocertmitm/README.md

 The setup script:
 - Enables IP forwarding
 - Saves the original iptables rules for restoration
-- Adds rules to redirect all port 443 traffic to localhost:9900
+- Sets up DNAT (Destination NAT) to redirect port 443 traffic to localhost:9900
+- Configures IP masquerading for proper transparent proxying
+- Ensures all traffic flows normally except for port 443 traffic
+- Adds connection marking for proper routing

 The teardown script:
 - Restores the original iptables rules
 - Restores the original IP forwarding setting
+- Cleans up any temporary files created during setup

 **Note**: These scripts require root privileges to modify system settings.
+The setup script automatically detects your primary network interface for proper configuration.

 ### Installing the CA Certificate